jozefg/blog/posts/2014-09-21-what-are-dep-types-2.markdown

 ---
-title: What Are Dependent Types
+title: Introduction to Dependent Types: On to Agda
 ---

 It seems like dependent types are becoming "popular".
 Well, as close to popular as something so staunchly academic gets..
 In any case, I'd rather like to discuss exactly *what* these dependent types are.

 Since I write quite a lot of Haskell, this post is mostly aimed at a